 • He had an ace up his sleeve during the card game.

-• She won because she had an ace up her sleeve.
+• She surprised everyone—turns out she had an ace up her sleeve.

-Other ways to say: Keep a secret trick, have an advantage
+Other ways to say: Keep a secret plan, have a hidden trick, hold a surprise

 Example Sentence:

-• He skimmed off the top of the lunch money.
+• He skimmed off the top of the fundraiser money.

-• She got caught skimming off the top at work.
+• She got caught skimming off the top at her job.

 Example Sentence:

-• He cried wolf so much that no one believed him.
+• He cried wolf so often that no one listened when it was real.

-• She cried wolf about cheating and got ignored.
+• She cried wolf about being sick and now the teacher doesn’t believe her.

-Other ways to say: Tell false alarms, lie
+Other ways to say: Tell lies, raise false alarm, fake a problem

-Fun Fact/Origin: Comes from an old story where a boy lied about a wolf until no one believed him.
+Fun Fact/Origin: This idiom comes from an old fable about a shepherd boy who lied about a wolf.
+When a real wolf came, no one believed him, and his sheep were eaten.

 Example Sentence: